ShahrzadDG/Amazon-jewelry-customer-insights/Data science/README.md

 Planned goals:

 Sentiment classification

 Topic modeling

-Aspect-based sentiment analysis (e.g., durability, design, size) LLM-based summarization
+Aspect-based sentiment analysis (e.g., durability, design, size)

+LLM-based summarization

 Early product success prediction

 Fake review detection

-This project aims to build an pipeline for extracting insights from large-scale review data from Amazon jwelery using NLP techniques.
-The overall goal is to do sentiment classification and provide deeper understanding through topic modeling, aspect-based sentiment analysis, and LLM-driven summarization.
-To ultimately being enable to perform early product success prediction and detect of potentially fake reviews.

-Completed (so far):
+- Completed (so far):

-Sentiment Classification
+  - Sentiment Classification

-A transformer-based sentiment classification system has been developed using DistilBERT and RoBERTa.
+    - A transformer-based sentiment classification system has been developed using DistilBERT and RoBERTa.

 Reviews are classified into negative, neutral, and positive classes Labels are derived from rating scores